claudiok/clsim/README.md

 Disclaimer
 ----------
 This project is specific to the [IceCube neutrino telescope][icecube] (and Antares/KM3NeT) simulation and the following description contains lots of internal jargon.
+It requires the [IceTray framework][icetray].
+It still has some IceCube-internal dependencies, but those might be removed in the future.

 Rationale
 ---------